arturocasarin/arturocasarin/README.md

 ## 🎙️ About Me

 I've honed my skills in marketing over 5 years, diving deep into product management in the last 3.
-With an MBA and a Master's in Business Analytics & Big Data from IE Business University under my belt, my sights are set on the exhilarating world of data analytics and tech.
+After wrapping up my MBA and Master's in Business Analytics & Big Data from IE Business University, I'm now diving into data analytics and exploring the tech scene.

 ---